my625/student-code-provenance-LLMs-MinK/README.md

 ## Student Assignment Code Analysis

-Supplementary analysis was performed on anonymized code submissions collected during a **student programming hackathon**.
+Supplementary analysis was performed on anonymized code submissions collected during a **student programming hackathon** (IPython notebooks from five groups were analyzed).
-Five groups’ assignment notebooks are processed through custom workflows to explore memorization behavior within educational contexts.

 > **Note:** These IPython notebooks are not publicly released yet.